 - Make eye contact at the child's level - Use simple language and repeat if necessary - Continue to explain to the child what is happening even if there is no response - Treat the child as an individual with dignity and respect

 Whenever intimate care has been carried out on a child, we ensure that we disclose this to parents/carers.
-Children are given letters about some first aid procedures to act as a visual reminder that their child has sustained an injury.
+Staff will always ring a parent about some first aid procedures.